pyunity/pyunity/README.md

 Finally, to run the scene, call `scene.Run()`.
 The window that is created is one of FreeGLUT, GLFW or Pygame.
-The window is selected on startup (see Windows subheading).
+The window is selected on module initialization (see Windows subheading).

 ### Behaviours
 To create your own PyUnity script, create a class that inherits